-Budgeted cost: £2 002
+Budgeted cost: £5000

-Activity Evidence that supports this approach Challenge number(s) addressed Subsidising of trips and visits (including ensuring pupils are appropriately equipped for activities) Observations and discussions show that some of our disadvantaged children are rurally isolated, limiting their life experiences which has been observed to impact on levels of confidence and an understanding of the world to link new learning to, limiting their ability to 1, 2, 3 & 4
+Activity Evidence that supports this approach Challenge number(s) addressed Subsidising of trips and residential visits (including ensuring pupils are appropriately equipped for activities) (£3000) Observations and discussions show that some of our disadvantaged children. are rurally isolated, limiting their life experiences which have been observed to impact on levels of confidence and an understanding of the world to link new learning to, limiting their ability to make the most of all learning opportunities.
+1, 2, 3 & 4 Purchase of laptops to expand the access disadvantaged pupils have to technology. (£2000) Access to technology is limited for many of our disadvantaged pupils putting them at a disadvantage in regard to their development in this area.
+5